Atypical Rash: Expert Diagnosis Guide for Unusual Skin Eruptions

 PMC Article on Unusual Eruptions

-A systematic, step-wise evaluation helps pinpoint the cause of unusual eruptions.
+A systematic, step-wise evaluation helps pinpoint the cause of an atypical rash or unusual skin eruption.

 Step 1: Comprehensive Patient History